The Language of Science

 We also offer an online Graduate Certificate in Mathematics.

-The Mathematics Department at Indiana University East offers courses supporting baccalaureate (4 year) degrees in Biology (BS) and Biotechnology (BS), and in Natural Science and Mathematics (BA), with concentrations in biology, mathematics and interdisciplinary studies.
-The Mathematics Department also supports the School of Natural Science and Mathematics certificate in Laboratory Science which may be completed alone or in conjunction with any degree program.
+The Mathematics Department at Indiana University East offers courses supporting baccalaureate (4 year) degrees in Biology (BS), Biochemistry (BS), Human Life Science (BS), and in Natural Science and Mathematics (BA), with concentrations in biology, biochemistry, mathematics and interdisciplinary studies.
+The Mathematics Department also supports the School of Natural Science and Mathematics certificate in Laboratory Science, Pure Mathematics, or Applied Mathematics which may be completed alone or in conjunction with any degree program.